Last Updated on January 26, 2023

 Remember that money is not the main issue regarding debt and lending, but the relationship, trust, accountability, and integrity that come with it.

-So, if you think that the person doesn’t have the capability to pay, it would be better to donate a small portion to them than hold a grudge if they fail to pay.
+So, if the person doesn’t have the capability to pay, it would be better to donate a small portion to them than hold a grudge if they fail to pay.

 10. Avoid being a guarantor or co-maker.